derekxkwan/sicp-work/README.md

 # sicp-work

-some of the work on 'Structure and Interpretation of Computer Programs' myself hadzt werked uponn whillzzt reading through the text
+Some work I've been doing going through the famed "Structure and Interpretation of Computer Programs".
+All exercises are written in Guile Scheme (so far...).